Fluctuating landscapes and heavy tails in animal behavior: Data-driven analysis reveals heavy tails in C. elegans behavior: the role of adaptation

-We leverage a previously analyzed dataset in which 12 lab-strain N2 worms are placed on an agar plate and allowed to freely explore for 35 minutes \cite{Broekmans2016} (see Appendix A).
-From each video frame (sampled every $\delta t = 1/16\,\text{s}$), we extract the worm's centerline, measure tangent angles equally spaced along the body, and subtract the overall rotation of the worm to obtain a worm-centric representation of the animal's shape $\theta_t$.
-As done in \cite{Ahamed2021,Costa2023markovian}, we then stack $K^*=11$ time delays of the animals posture $X_{K^*} = \theta_{t:t+K^*}$ to obtain a maximally-predictive sequence space, Fig.\,\ref{fig:1}(a).
-In this way, we subsume the short-term memory resulting from \emph{hidden} dynamics into an expanded state space that admits an approximately Markovian description.
-Assuming stationary dynamics and a fully resolved state, the dynamics is then given by
+We leverage a previously analyzed dataset in which 12 lab-strain N2 worms are placed on an agar plate and allowed to freely explore for $T_\text{expt} = 35\,\text{minutes}$ \cite{Broekmans2016}.
+Our procedure is illustrated in Fig.~\ref{fig:2} and summarized hereafter, with more details deferred to Appendix A.

+From each video frame (sampled every $\delta t=1/16 s$), we extract the worm's centerline, measure tangent angles equally spaced along the body, and subtract the overall rotation of the worm to obtain the animal's posture vector $\theta_t$.
+Given a time $t$, the future evolution of $\theta$ does not depend on $\theta_t$ only, which reflects the effect of history and breaks Markovianity.
+This problem was circumvented in Refs.~\cite{Ahamed2021,Costa2023markovian} by including past postures in the description of the system.
+In other words, short-term memory is taken into account by expanding the state space so that it admits an approximately Markovian description.
+The procedure detailed in Refs.~\cite{Ahamed2021,Costa2023markovian} yields that a sequence $X_{K^*}(t) = \{\theta_{t-K^*\delta t},\ldots,\theta_{t-\delta t},\theta_t\}$ of $K^*=11$ stacked postures is sufficient to determine future statistics.
+The corresponding probability density $\rho_t = \rho(X_{K^*},t)$ is advanced in time by the so-called transfer operator $\mathcal{L}$\,: